QuentindiMeo/tek-pool-challenge/README.md

 Not gonna lie, using Copilot to generate the code is cheating.
 It pretty much defeats the purpose of the challenge in one TAB hit.
 Feel free to turn this into a speedrun, using tools like [LiveSplit](https://github.com/LiveSplit).
+You may notice that the exercises are not all equal in difficulty, so you may want to practice them individually before attempting a full run.
-Find more tips or recommendations in `/speedrun/`.
+Find more tips and recommendations [**here**](/speedrun/).